Saeed bin Maktoum bin Hasher Al Maktoum: Majlis

 The Majlis movement of 1938 was a reflection of the discontent felt by a number of leading figures in Dubai, including members of the Maktoum family itself.
 In October 1938 the situation had deteriorated to the point where Dubai was split into two armed camps by its creek: Deira was held by the discontented members of the Al Bu Falasah and Bur Dubai by Sheikh Saeed and his followers.
 Following mediation by other Rulers and the British Political Agent, who travelled from Bahrain, on 20 October an agreement was signed establishing the Majlis, a consultative council of fifteen leading community members to be headed by Sheikh Saeed.

 Dubai’s fledgling taxi service was operated as a side-line by the Ruler Saeed Al Maktoum’s 26 year old son, Rashid bin Saeed.
-When a rival service was started up by Rashid's cousin, Maktoum bin Rashid of Deira, an incident occurred≈ that resulted in an assault on the driver of Maktoum bin Rashid’s taxi.
+When a rival service was started up by Rashid's cousin, Maktoum bin Rashid of Deira, the driver of Maktoum bin Rashid’s taxi was assaulted.
 The Al Bu Falasah of Deira, Saeed Al Maktoum’s cousins and other extended family, rose up and started to hold meetings to discuss their discontentment with affairs in general.

 A list of demands were sent to Saeed, including the establishment of a ‘civil list’, reforms of education, sanitation, peace and order, the removal of corruption and, tellingly, the ‘Grant of justice and freedom of the inhabitants in trade and other crafts’.
 On 18 June 1938, the group made their intentions clear - if their demands were not met, they would use force.
 On 19 June 1938, the watchtowers of Deira were occupied by the rebels and an incensed Saeed bin Maktoum was convinced by the British Residency Agent to hold back his force of 400 armed Bedouin.